 Why I joined MARC-WSU: Approaching a graduate degree is intimidating.
 With the guidance and support of the MARC program I can remain on track toward my dream career with confidence.

 Research activities: I want to understand and expand the possibilities of genetic engineering and synthetic biology.
-Whether it is increasing the efficiency of gut microbiomes, making changes that confer higher survivability in changing climate, or improving innate immunity and immune responses, there are many improvements to be made now that scientists and artificial intelligence have enabled gene sequencing, targeting and mapping like never before.
+Whether it is increasing the efficiency of gut microbiomes, making changes that confer higher survivability in changing climate, or improving innate immunity and immune responses, there are many improvements to be made now that scientists and artificial intelligence have enabled, such as gene sequencing, targeting, and mapping like never before.

 Sophie Kate Shirali

 Future career goals: Earn a M.D./Ph.D. in Neuroscience

 Why I joined MARC-WSU: As a first-generation student and a lifelong learner, I am very grateful for the guidance and support the MARC-WSU program will provide me.
 The opportunity to experience different labs and learn a multitude of research skills, have access to numerous mentors within my field of interest, and take part in courses that will enrich and nurture my skills and passion for neuroscience research are just some of the ways that MARC-WSU will have a profound positive impact on my growth as a scientist as well as my future career endeavors.

 Research activities: I have been a part of Dr. Travis Brown’s lab since August 2021 researching the effects of matrix metalloproteinases (MMPs) on the degradation of structures in the prefrontal cortex known as perineuronal nets to understand the role MMPs play in causing diet-induced obesity.
 This will hopefully lead to future work in utilizing gene silencing techniques to develop novel treatments to diet-induced obesity and its subsequent implications.